Samsung Galaxy S22 review: top features

 As for colors, Samsung's Dynamic AMOLED is just gorgeous... no surprise here — Samsung's displays have been consistently excellent for years now.
 Of course, it goes up to 120 Hz for that buttery smooth refresh rate, too.

-AMOLED screens improve very gradually, and this year the key new spec is higher brightness.
+AMOLED screens improve very gradually, and this time, the key new spec was higher brightness.
 The S22 can reach a max brightness of 1,500 nits, higher than the S21 which maxed out at 1,300 nits and way higher than the 800 nits on the iPhone 13.
 Naturally, you get full HDR video support for the occasional Netflix movie (and even some YouTube videos are shot in HDR these days).

 For biometrics, Samsung uses an ultrasonic in-screen fingerprint reader.
 Our impressions are that it is basically identical to the one on the previous S21, which is to say accurate and fast enough (even if not the fastest in the industry).
 You also get face recognition using the front camera and 2D images, so not quite as secure as Face ID, but we are definitely glad to have this option.